CodeChain-io/codechain/spec/Dynamic-Validator.md

 This is called delegation, and the stakeholders who have delegated are called delegators.
 The delegation is valid only when the delegatee is neither in the eligible nor banned state.
 The delegated stakes are returned when the account becomes an eligible account or a banned account.
+The delegator can revoke or redelegate delegations from a delegatee.
+When redelegating, the same restrictions apply to the new delegatee.

 ## Election
 The election is a process that elects validators of a term according to the following rule: